About UCI

 ZotALERT is an emergency alert system that uses cell phone text messaging to quickly notify the UCI community with safety information.
 It is one of several modes of emergency communication used at UCI.

 OIT offers a variety of additional services, detailed on the OIT website.
-Information about applications and services can also be found in the Help Center and the OIT Knowledge Base, a searchable collection of articles on specific topics (UCInetID login required).
-The OIT Help Desk offers 24/7 email and telephone support at 949-824-2222.
-For assistance, please call 949-824-2222 or email oit@uci.edu.
+Information about applications and services can also be found in the OIT Knowledge Base, a searchable collection of articles on specific topics (UCInetID login required).
+The OIT Help Desk offers extensive email and telephone support and can be reached at 949-824-2222 or via email at oit@uci.edu.

 UCI Ecological Preserve